-Roofing including roof space Repair category 2 Notes Given the nature of the roof, reactive repairs and regular on-going maintenance works should be anticipated.
-It should be appreciated that felt roof coverings and finishes do have a limited life span and will require reactive repairs and regular ongoing maintenance to ensure that they remain in a wind and watertight condition.
-We assume that the roof of the flatted block is owned in common by the proprietors of the whole flatted block, and this should be confirmed by the solicitors when examining the Title.

-Rainwater fittings
+Roofing including roof space

 Repair category 2

+Notes Given the nature of the roof, reactive repairs and regular on-going maintenance works should be anticipated.
+We assume that the roof of the flatted block is owned in common by the proprietors of the whole flatted block, and this should be confirmed by the

+solicitors when examining the Title.

-Notes We would highlight that it was not raining during our inspection and we would recommend that all rainwater conductors be inspected during heavy rainfall in order to ensure that they allow for a free run off of rainwater.
+Rainwater fittings Repair category 2 Notes We would highlight that it was not raining during our inspection and we would recommend that all rainwater conductors be inspected during heavy rainfall in order to ensure that they allow for a free run off of rainwater.
+Ongoing maintenance should be anticipated as part of future maintenance works.

 Main walls

 Repair category 2

-Notes There is evidence of general weathering and spalling to sections of stonework and weathered sections of stonework can be made good using appropriate repair methods in the medium term.
-Given the rendered nature of the exterior façade, ongoing maintenance and repair should be anticipated.
+Notes There is evidence of general weathering and spalling to sections of stonework.